brehmsi/PyRamanGUI/doc/README.md

 The header of the table consists of a column title and 5 rows ("Name", "Axis", "Unit", "Comments", "F(x)").
 \
-By right clicking on the colum title, a drop-down menu is opened.
+By right-clicking on the column title, a drop-down menu is opened.

 ### Plot Spreadsheet Data
 Select one or several y columns which you mean to plot.